ryanallen/dharma/docs/collection-1-words-of-the-buddha--kangyur/volume-1-discipline--vinayavastu/book-1-going-forth--pravrajyavastu/README.md

 He is then told:

 "Listen, venerable [newly ordained monk's name].
-The Blessed One criticized killing in many ways and esteemed, reverenced, honored, and venerated the forsaking of killing.
-Venerable, since, from now on, you should not so much as kill an ant intentionally, what need is there to mention a human or a human embryo?
-Venerable, the Blessed One, the tathāgata, arhat, perfectly awakened, omniscient, all-seeing Buddha declared that if any monk intentionally kills a human, or a human embryo, with his own hands, or gives them a weapon, sends an assassin to them, pressures them, or extols the merits of death to them, then say this to him: 'Oh!
-Why do you visit such negativity, filth, and evil on the living?
-Oh!
-You, who are alive and well, you suggest it would be better to die.
-In your mind, do you desire and scheme, while pressuring them with the many things you say?'
-The Blessed One declared that if, initiated by that monk's extolling the merits of death, the time comes that it happens, then that monk incurs a defeat and thus should not remain.
-If a monk were to do such things as these, he would immediately disqualify himself as a monk, disqualify himself as an ascetic, disqualify himself as an heir of the Śākya, and would fall from monkhood.
+The Blessed One criticized stealing in many ways, and esteemed, reverenced, honored, and venerated the forsaking of stealing.
+Venerable, since, from now on, you should not, with thieving intent, take from another so much as the husk of a sesame seed, what need is there to mention five measures of gold or more?[^70] Venerable, the Blessed One, the [tathāgata](../../../../GLOSSARY.md#tathāgata), [arhat](../../../../GLOSSARY.md#arhat), perfectly awakened, omniscient, all-seeing [Buddha](../../../../GLOSSARY.md#buddha) declared that if any monk takes something of another's—in the community or outside the monastery—which he has not been given, that is counted as [tantamount to stealing](../../../../GLOSSARY.md#tantamount-to-stealing), no matter how much he has stolen, whereby the king or his minister could rightly say to him, 'O!
+You are a thief!
+A fool!
+An idiot!
+A robber!' and execute, bind, or exile him.
+If a monk thus takes what has not been given, that monk also incurs a [defeat](../../../../GLOSSARY.md#defeat) and so should not remain.
+If a monk were to do such things, he would immediately disqualify himself as a monk, disqualify himself as an [ascetic](../../../../GLOSSARY.md#ascetic), disqualify himself as an heir of the Śākya, and would fall from [monkhood](../../../../GLOSSARY.md#monkhood).
 It would leave his spiritual practice in tatters, leave him ruined, wrecked, fallen, and defeated.
 There would be no way to restore his spiritual practice.
 It is like a palmyra tree: if you were to lop off its crown, it would no longer be green, nor would it flourish, grow, or expand.
 From this day forward, you must endeavor to fully safeguard your intentions by being mindful of and attentive to forsaking improper arrangements, improper actions, and improper behavior.
 Do you accept not to engage in such things?"

 The newly ordained monk responds: